UKHO/docs/docs/quality-assurance/test-strategy.md

 ## This document

-Issues and Pull Requests to this document are welcomes as we develop a working strategy.
+Issues and Pull Requests to this document are welcomed as we develop a working strategy.